Massachusetts State Student Advisory Council: Organization

-For the 2019-2020 year, the SSAC officers are high school senior Matthew Tibbitts, Chairperson (Western Mass); high school senior Jacob Chaplin, Vice Chairperson (Central Mass); and high school senior Shreya Nair, Communications Coordinator (Northeast).
+The current SSAC officers have recently been elected.
 The tasks of each position are distributed amongst the officers based on specific criteria.

-Former SSAC officers include Hannah Trimarchi (Northeast), Maya Matthews (Greater Boston), Nathan Moore (Greater Boston), Zachary Tsetsos (Central Mass), and Irene Wu (Greater Boston) among others.
+Former SSAC officers include Ela Gardiner (Greater Boston) Hannah Trimarchi (Northeast), Maya Matthews (Greater Boston), Eleni Livingston (Greater Boston), Nathan Moore (Greater Boston), Zachary Tsetsos (Central Mass), and Irene Wu (Greater Boston), Eric Plankey (Northeast), among others.

 The SSAC Chairperson (referred to as a Student Chairperson) is an SSAC Delegate elected by his/her peers to represent SSAC as a full-voting member on the Massachusetts Board of Elementary & Secondary Education.
 In addition to the responsibilities of an SSAC member (as above), the SSAC Chairperson is required to attend all Board of Elementary and Secondary Education meetings and to then solicit feedback from SSAC regarding matters before the Board.
 The chairperson is also tasked with preparing written Board Briefing for dissemination to SSAC and RSAC members as well as to coordinate communication between SSAC's various boards and committees.
+The current chairperson is Ioannis (Yiannis) Asikis.

 The SSAC Vice Chairperson is an SSAC Delegate elected by his/her peers.
 In addition to the responsibilities of an SSAC member, the SSAC Vice-Chairperson's roles and responsibilities also include the facilitation of SSAC meetings including the arrangement of meeting agendas, collaboration with the SSAC chairperson, coordination of regional issues with the appropriate counterparts, and to perform the duties of Recorder for SSAC.
 The Student Chairperson will also attend Board of Elementary and Secondary Education meetings once a month, however he/she will not have full voting rights.
+The current vice chairperson is Nasiba Alikulova.

 The official title of both the SSAC Chairperson and the SSAC Vice Chairperson is "Student Chairperson of the State Student Advisory Council to the Massachusetts Board of Elementary and Secondary Education".

 The SSAC Communications Chair (Formerly Secretary-Treasurer–now referred to as a Communications Coordinator) is an SSAC Delegate elected by his/her peers.
 In addition to the responsibilities of a regular SSAC member, the SSAC Communication Coordinator's roles and responsibilities also include the task of secretary at all meetings and to organize and file information on the activities and progress of SSAC's various workgroups and councils.
 In recent years, the SSAC Communications Chair has organized concerns and ideas of SSAC delegates for the SSAC Chairperson to present at BESE meetings.
 Additionally, the shift from paper documentation to electronic documentation has largely been overseen by recent Communication Chairs.
+The current Communication Chair is Elliott Talley.

 The official title of the SSAC Communications Coordinator is "State Student Advisory Council Communications Chair".